• Skip to main content

 summer Time pellets

-Review Of Summer time pellets
+Review Of Summertime pellets

 summer time pellets

+So inevitably, the question arises: Is it okay to use home heating pellets in a grill for food?
+The short answer is yes.
 It all depends on the pellet manufacturer.
-I live in Pennsylvania and most of our Summer time pellets are hardwood to start with, but softwood pellets would be out of the question.
-The other issue is what kind of wood was used for the pellet, and is there any binders or other materials in the pellets.
+I live in Pennsylvania, and most of our Summer pellets are hardwood to start with, but softwood pellets would be out of the question.

-Even though the Trager pellets are more money, the grill does not burn up a lot of pellets (give or take a pound and hour), and the different woods really do provide different flavor.
+Before you consider using pellets to cook with, I recommend calling the factory—even the ones I mentioned—as factories change formulas often.
+Even though the Trager pellets are more expensive, the grill does not burn up a lot of pellets (give or take a pound and hour), and the different woods really do provide different flavors.
+Any way you go, these grills are amazing.

 Gary